 - Oil and gas development: "Farmers, ranchers, and the oil and gas industry have urged the Utah congressional delegation to push for a rollback of the protected areas so they could have access to the land for development."
 This year, the oil and gas industry has proposed fracking in 57,000 acres of public lands -- right next to Bears Ears National Monument in Utah.

-What can we do?We can challenge President Trump and Secretary Zinke's unprecedented move to potentially ERASE protections for Bears Ears.
+What can we do?We can challenge President Trump unprecedented move to erase protections for Bears Ears.
 The legal case against the president is strong -- the Federal Land Policy and Management Act of 1976 affirmed that only Congress has the authority to modify national monuments.
 But in addition to lawsuits we need the Senators from Utah to do all they can to make sure Bears Ears protections remain in place.

 Both Sens.
 Hatch and Lee are on record as opposing Bears Ears.
 We need to remind them of how important it is to protect it.